ankumar/architecture/Patterns/Cloud Computing.md

  1. [User-centric meaningful availability](https://www.usenix.org/system/files/nsdi20spring_hauer_prepub.pdf)
  2. https://web.dev/vitals/

-## In the future the majority of managed infrastructure offerings will be backed by open interfaces, but not necessarily open source projects.
+## Insights & Trends - In the future the majority of managed infrastructure offerings will be backed by open interfaces, but not necessarily open source projects.

 * [SCREAMING IN THE CLOUD](https://www.lastweekinaws.com/podcast/screaming-in-the-cloud/)
   * On the future of @Kubernetesio “We'll enter another phase where you'll build a platform on top of Kubernetes, but it won't be worth mentioning that Kubernetes is underneath.
 People will be more interested in the thing above.”